Networked music performance: DIAMOUSES

 The DIAMOUSES project is coordinated by the Music Informatics Lab at the Technological Education Institution of Crete in Hellas.
 It supports a wide range of networked music performance scenarios with a customizable platform that handles the broadcasting and synchronization of audio and video signals across a network.

 Wireless Music Studio (WeMUST)

 The A3Lab team at Polytechnic University of the Marches conducts research on the use of the wireless medium for uncompressed audio networking in the NMP context.
-A mix of open source software, ARM platforms and dedicated wireless equipment have been documented, especially for outdoor use, where buildings of historical importance or difficult environments (e.g. sea) can be explored for the performance.
-A premiere of the system have been conducted with musicians playing a Stockhausen composition on different boats over the coast in Ancona, Italy.
+A mix of open-source software, ARM platforms and dedicated wireless equipment has been documented, especially for outdoor use, where buildings of historical importance or difficult environments (e.g., sea) can be explored for performance.
+A premiere of the system was conducted with musicians playing a Stockhausen composition on different boats along the coast in Ancona, Italy.
 The project also aims at shifting music computing from laptops to embedded devices.